Instagram is blowing up right now.

 Even if your image is directly targeted at your audience, the text is great, and your offer is strong – if the image itself looks crappy, most people won’t even bother to stop scrolling.

-You have about 0.5-2 seconds max to capture someone’s attention on Instagram if they’re simply scrolling through their feed.
+You have about 0.5 to 2 seconds max to capture someone’s attention on Instagram if they’re simply scrolling through their feed.

 In other words, the image on an Instagram ad is both the headline AND most of the content.